The Age of Innocence

 Description

-Edith Wharton’s Pulitzer Prize-winning novel, The Age of Innocence, is both a poignant story of frustrated love and an extraordinarily vivid, delightfully satirical record of a vanished world.
-It’s this vanished world that inspired the lavish costume drama The Gilded Age, written by Julian Fellowes, the creator of Downton Abbey.
+Edith Wharton’s Pulitzer Prize-winning novel, The Age of Innocence, is both a poignant story of frustrated love and an extraordinarily vivid, delightfully satirical record of a vanished world – the Gilded Age of New York City.

 Part of the Macmillan Collector’s Library; a series of stunning, clothbound, pocket sized classics with gold foiled edges and ribbon markers.
-These beautiful books make perfect gifts or a treat for any book lover.
-This edition features an introduction by award-winning novelist, Rachel Cusk.
+These beautiful hardbacks make perfect gifts for book lovers, or wonderful additions to your own collection.
+This edition features an introduction by award-winning novelist Rachel Cusk, author of Outline.

 Additional information